 - Raised awareness for both bicyclists and motorists to potential turning conflict areas.

 - Reinforced that through bicyclists have priority over turning vehicles or vehicles entering the roadway from cross streets.

 At the intersection of Barbur Boulevard and Terwilliger Boulevard, we will install three green, left-turn bike boxes to provide a space for people riding bikes to wait for the green light signal while making “two-stage” left turns.
 For maps of the green boxes at this intersection, see the project documents below.
 The 2-stage green turn boxes:

-- Reduce conflicts arising from bicyclists crossing multiple lanes of traffic to use the left turn lane.
+- Reduced conflicts arising from bicyclists crossing multiple lanes of traffic to use the left turn lane.

-- Improve bicyclist ability to safely and comfortably make left turns.
+- Improved bicyclist ability to safely and comfortably make left turns.

-- Raise awareness of potential conflicts between bicyclists and motor vehicles.
+- Raised awareness of potential conflicts between bicyclists and motor vehicles.

 From SW Naito Parkway to Capitol Highway (south end).

 To increase safety on SW Barbur Boulevard (OR 99W), from Naito Parkway to the south end of Capitol Highway, the Oregon Department of Transportation will make improvements this summer for people who ride bikes, walk, ride buses and drive motor vehicles.